cyberwh15ky/Cyberlearn/#5 SecOps Platform.md

 **Step 9.** Once logged in, navigate to **Settings > Integrations > Instances** and search for **Mail Listener**.
 Within the search results you can see that there’s an integration by the name **Mail Listener V2** configured. **Click on the settings icon** to review it.
 <img width="1486" height="771" alt="image" src="https://github.com/user-attachments/assets/47a1e3e1-2ad4-4366-acf8-50067d7751fb" />

-**💡Insights:**
+**<ins>💡Insights:</ins>**
-❖ Mail Listener V2 content pack is used to listen to mailboxes and trigger incidents.
+- ❖ Mail Listener V2 content pack is used to listen to mailboxes and trigger incidents.
 Each content pack can have multiple instances.
-❖ Each instance can be customized to work with a different email address and according to different rules.
+- ❖ Each instance can be customized to work with a different email address and according to different rules.
 For example, you can define the integration instance to fetch emails from specific sender addresses and for specific periods of time.
-❖ In our case, we have already preconfigured an instance of this content pack: **Mail Listener v2_UTD** for your convenience.
+- ❖ In our case, we have already preconfigured an instance of this content pack: **Mail Listener v2_UTD** for your convenience.
 In the next steps, you’ll be reviewing the configuration

 **Step 1**.
 This instance is configured to create incidents in XSOAR based on emails received to a specific mailbox (the email account that we looked at earlier in this task).
 Let's configure the instance to fetch instances.
 Click on the radio button: **Fetches Incidents**
 <img width="1489" height="776" alt="image" src="https://github.com/user-attachments/assets/1fe622b7-2952-485c-9cf4-e89b180de465" />